 - And other personal protective equipment and tools as listed on resources list prior to enrolment.

 Note that for international students’ satisfactory course progress is required in order to meet visa requirements.
 More information can be found in the Student Handbook.

-To attain this qualification 33 units of competency must be successfully completed:
+To attain this qualification 33 units of competency must be successfully completed.
+The units offered are: